Juniper Apstra Datasheet

 Product Overview

-Juniper Apstra, a turnkey, multivendor automation solution, allows customers to design, build, deploy, and operate data center networks from a single pane of glass, simplifying and automating data center operations.
+Juniper Apstra, a turnkey, multivendor automation solution, allows customers to design, build, deploy, operate, and assure data center networks, simplifying and automating data center operations.

 Apstra provides: